openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 Viewing Sections in the Outline
 ********************************

 The following example shows four sections, all collapsed, in the course outline.

 .. image:: ../../../shared/building_and_running_chapters/Images/sections-outline.png
- :alt: Four sections in the outline
+ :alt: Four sections in the outline.

 ******************************
-The Student View of a Section
+The Learner View of a Section
 ******************************

-Students see sections in the **Courseware** tab.
-Students can expand one section at a time to see its contents.
+Learners see sections in the **Courseware** tab.
+Learners can expand one section at a time to see its contents.
 In the following example, three sections are circled, and the third one is expanded to show its subsections.

 .. image:: ../../../shared/building_and_running_chapters/Images/sections_student.png
- :alt: The students view of the course with two sections circled
+ :alt: The learner view of the course with two sections circled.

 ************************************************
-Sections and Visibility to Students
+Sections and Visibility to Learners
 ************************************************

-Students cannot see any content in the section if the section's release date is unscheduled or has not passed.
+Learners cannot see any content in the section if the section's release date is unscheduled or has not passed.

-If a section's release date has passed, students can see content in the section
+If a section's release date has passed, learners can see content in the section
 if:

 * The release date for the subsection that contains that content has passed.
 * The unit has been published.
-* The unit is not hidden from students.
+* The unit is not hidden from learners.

 ************************************************
 Release Statuses of Sections
 ************************************************

 As an course author, you control the release status of sections.
-For the content of a section to be visible to students, the section must be released.
+For the content of a section to be visible to learners, the section must be released.
 See the following topics for more information about the possible release statuses of sections.